 - RapidWeaver for Realmac, where Karn provides software support

 - The SitePoint Podcast, where Karn and Patrick met

 - The Podcast Network, where Patrick previously hosted The Community Admin Show

 - Brad Williams, Stephan Segraves and Kevin Yank, co-hosts of the SitePoint Podcast

 - Karn’s go-to podcasts include Click and the Royal Society

-- Trivia: All episodes of Community Signal have been recorded on Skye, except for this one
+- Trivia: All episodes of Community Signal have been recorded on Skype, except for this one and this one

 - Total Recorder, an application Patrick uses to record audio for the show

 - Soundtrack Pro and Logic Pro X are software tools that Karn uses to produce Community Signal

 - Alex Embry’s episode clocks in at the longest episode of Community Signal

 - KarateForums.com, a forum that Patrick has moderated for going on 17 years